BRLAX Mailing List

 Note 1: - We may also have a Select team of Jr/So or So/FR who play at recruiting tournaments.
 This will depend on the quantity and quality of the players at tryouts.

-At the high school level college coaches have asked us to select our teams based on graduation year.
+College coaches have asked us to select our teams based on graduation year.
 They indicated that this makes their job easier as it allows them to see players compete against other players in a recruiting class.
 Their thought is that it is better to dominate against like year players then be good against the best players.
-Therefore we will continue to do the same at the middle school and youth letters and select 2020, 2021 and 2022/23 teams.
-We may also have an additional team of 7/8th graders depending on the quantity and quality of the players at tryouts.
+Therefore we will continue to do the same at the middle school and youth letters and select 2023, 2024, 2025 and 2026/27 teams.

 Note - birthdays have nothing to do with the teams.
 Please do not call us about birthday questions.

 Can I Play For Burning River And Another Team?

 Burning River players are free to play for other travel teams and / or attend additional summer tournaments as long as it does not interfere with our practices or cause you to miss a Burning River tournament.